RTEdbg/RTEcomLib_NUCLEO_C071RB_Demo/Exception_handler_Cortex-M0.md

 // "%[544:32u]{ | }Y\nStack dump (hex)%4H"
 ```
 Notes:
-1. The "#define MSGN_FATAL_EXCEPTION 16U" is automatically inserted during the precompile phase.
+1. The "#define MSGN_FATAL_EXCEPTION ID_number" is automatically inserted during the precompile phase.
 2. The "%[64:32u]08X" is an example of how to set the address of the first bit and the size of a value to be printed.
 The value starts at bit 64 (third word), has a size of 32 bits and is an unsigned integer.
 3. If only 18 words are logged, then nothing is displayed for "Stack dump (hex)".